halhope/minimal-media-player/Windows/readme.md

 * Roll the mouse wheel (scroll up/down) over the button to adjust the volume.

-* Right-click the button to select from a list of sources or define a new stream.
+* Right-click the button to select from a prepopulated list of streams from [somafm.com](https://somafm.com/)

+* Or enter a custom URL.

 ![context_menu.png](images/context_menu.png)